cpflat/LogCausalAnalysis/README.md

 $ python testlog.py > test.temp

-First, you need to define log templates for dataset.
+First, classify dataset and register them with database.
+Classification works with log template generation inside this command.
-(If you have completed log template set, you can import it with lt_manager.)
+#(If you have completed log template set, you can import it with lt_manager.)

-$ python lt_generate_shiso.py test.temp

-Then classify dataset and register them with database.

 $ python log_db.py test.temp

-Finally, analyze causal relations generating DAG.
+Then analyze causal relations generating DAG.
 (This step requires much time.
 If your machine have enough performance, we recommend you to use -p options for multithreading.)